jtitusj/Covid19/README.md

-# Machine Learning Pipeline
+# Dabbling with AutoML

-A collection of templates for performing machine learning tasks.
+Small experiments for testing AutoML frameworks in Python.

 ## Installing the Environment
 To install the environment, type the following in the terminal: